Please click here to download the admission document

 Please choose ONE of the following formats for this creative project:

-- Create a video/film or animation [that lasts no longer than 1 minute] about the idea of Happiness.
+- Create a video/film or animation [that lasts no longer than 1 minute] about CURIOSITY and TRADITION.

-- Create 10 photographic images about the idea of Happiness.
+- Create 5-10 photographic images about CURIOSITY and TRADITION.

-- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about the idea of Happiness.
+- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about CURIOSITY and TRADITION.

-- Create a 3D object or space about the idea of Happiness and submit 5 images [documentation or renderings].
+- Create a 3D object or space about CURIOSITY and TRADITION and submit 5 images [documentation or renderings].